In this blog most of what I share reflect my efforts to think globally and act locally.

 [Click on the link below to see that particular blog entry]

-The two unfinished log butts are above
+The two unfinished log butts are above the beaver, bear, and turtle heads |

 For the past few days I have intermittently been working to finish the project started in 2010 with a sharp pruning saw, hand chisels, a rasp, sand paper and my imagination.The original intent (1983) was to create a totem pole affect using NY state animals to entertain our kids as they went up and down the stairs while growing up.
 Unforturnately for the creative side of life, this relief intent was shelved due to the demands of the work world.